azsao/yankee.dwm/README.md

 ## Credits

-Thank you to the [suckless](https://suckless.org/) developers for providing a minimalistic Major credits to [marcothms](https://github.com/marcothms) for inspiring my dwmblocks config
+- Thank you to the [suckless](https://suckless.org/) developers for providing a minimalistic tiling manager
+- Appreciation goes to the [dwmblocks](https://github.com/torrinfail/dwmblocks)
+- Major credits to [marcothms](https://github.com/marcothms) for inspiring my dwmblocks config
+- Lastly, thank you to the [Lazy Developers](https://github.com/folke/lazy.nvim) for their open-source neovim products

+This configuration utilized the community of Arch Linux and r/UnixPorn to inspire and help create the finished product